tekumara/notes/git-merge.md

 Conflicts appear as unmerged files in `git status`.

 * *ours* = current change, updated upstream eg: HEAD.
 The currently checked out branch if merging, or the new HEAD being rebased on to.
-* *theirs* = incoming change.
+* *theirs* = incoming change, stashed changes.
 The branch being merged in (eg: stashed changes), or the branch being rebased.

 You will need to resolve the conflicts, eg:
 * `git checkout --theirs .` to keep all their changes